Destra Garcia

-Destra Garcia (born 10 November 1978) is a Trinidadian musician, singer and songwriter of soca music.
-She is also known by the mononym Destra.
-She is one of the most popular female soca artists in the world.
+Destra Garcia (born 10 November 1978) is a Trinidadian soca musician, singer and songwriter.
+Among the most prolific soca artists in the world, she is often referred to as the Queen of Soca, the Queen of Bacchanal (Q.O.B.), or her stage alter ego, Lucy.

 Biography

-Childhood and early career
+Childhood and early musical interests

-Destra Garcia was born in Laventille to Lloyd Augustin Garcia and Debra Garcia.
-Her paternal great-grandfather was from Venezuela.
-Her maternal great-grandfather was from France while her maternal great-grandmother was from Spain.
-The eldest of four siblings, Destra was raised in the community of Desperlie Crescent, Laventille directly east of Port of Spain, and attended Woodbrook government secondary school and St James Secondary School where she discovered her passion for singing and music.
-She not only won her school's Calypso Monarch title for five consecutive years, she composed every one of her songs.
+Destra Garcia was born in the east Port of Spain community of Desperlie Crescent, Laventille, on the island of Trinidad to guitarist Lloyd Augustin Garcia and Debra Garcia as the eldest of four siblings.
+Her paternal great-grandfather was from Venezuela, her maternal great-grandfather was from France and her maternal great-grandmother was from Spain.

-Her musical roots came from her grandfather the late Frankie Garcia (Bourg Mulatresse, Santa Cruz), an island jazz musician.
-Her father Lloyd Garcia is an accomplished guitarist.
+In addition to her father, Destra's beginnings in music stem from her late grandfather, Frankie Garcia, a local jazz musician.
+While attending Woodbrook Government Secondary school and St James Secondary School, she discovered her passion for singing.
+Destra went on to win her schools' Calypso Monarch title for five consecutive years.

-She joined a quartet called Psyke which disbanded after only one year.
-Following the demise of the group, Destra attended the School of Business and Management earning a diploma in Sales Management.
+With an early interest in pop and R&B, Destra initially pursued a career in America with early recordings lobbied to labels by an American A&R executive.
+She also joined the girl group Psyke, which disbanded after one year.
+Following the disbanding of the collective, Destra attended the School of Business and Management, earning a diploma in Sales Management.

-Music and recording career
+Stepping into success

-In 1999 Roy Cape All-Stars took notice of her single titled Ah Have A Man Already with Third Bass and invited her to join the Roy Cape All-Stars band as one of the lead vocalists.
+In 1999 Roy Cape All-Stars took notice of her single titled "Ah Have A Man Already" with Third Bass and invited her to join the Roy Cape All-Stars band as one of the lead vocalists.
 She pursued a solo career briefly, but eventually joined the band Atlantik in late 2002.
-She remains the frontline singer for Atlantik and has forged a successful songwriting partnership with Kernal Roberts (until 2005 inclusive), churning out hits such as "Whe Yuh Want", "Negative Vibes" and "Bonnie & Clyde".
+She then forged a successful songwriting partnership with Kernal Roberts until 2005, churning out hits such as "Whe Yuh Want", "Negative Vibes" and "Bonnie & Clyde".